-SECTION 16(a) BENEFICIAL OWNERSHIP REPORTING COMPLIANCE
+SECTION 16(A) BENEFICIAL OWNERSHIP REPORTING COMPLIANCE

 The Company has adopted procedures to assist its directors and executive officers in complying with Section 16(a) of the Securities and Exchange Act of 1934, as amended, which includes assisting in the preparation of forms for filing.
-For 1997, all the required reports were filed timely.
-However, the Form 5 for 1997 for Edward S. Zub identifies 105 shares of common stock held by his spouse that were omitted from his Form 3 filing in September 1996.
+For 1999, all of the required reports were filed timely.